bqth29/simulated-bifurcation-algorithm/README.md

 polynomial = sb.build_model(expression)
 ```

 The `minimize` and `maximize` functions allow to respectively minimize and maximize the value of such polynomials for a given type of input values, relying on the SB algorithm.
-They both return the optimal polynomial value found by the SB algorithm, along with its associated input vector.
+They both return the optimal polynomial value found by the SB algorithm, along with its associated variable vector.

 #### Minimization